 5. Get your immunizations.

 Protecting yourself from other illnesses helps support our overall immunity.
-Flu shots will be important to help keep us all healthier overall, and have a healthier school community.
+Vaccination against COVID-19 and the flu are important to help keep us all healthier overall, and have a healthier school community.